tungdell91/tungdell91/README.md

 - 👋 Hi, I’m @tungdell91
 - 👀 I’m interested in ReactJS
-- 🌱 I’m currently learning React
+- 🌱 I’m currently working with ReactJS
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me